seedgeorge/SaveMyData/Article4/Article4_scatter_plot.md

 # 5. Plot a Straight Line

-These data seem to have some correlation, and it'd be good to visualise that.
-In fact, they look linear - we could probably summarise that with a straight line.
+These data seem to have some correlation, and it's good to visualise that.
+In fact, they look linear - we could probably summarise that with a **straight line**.

 We can calculate a 'linear regression' (or 'linear model'), which will let us both quantify the relationship a bit more between the variables, and give us the information needed to plot a straight line onto the graph.
 Saving it into a variable (`temp_wind_line`) will be useful later.